Kong/docs.konghq.com/app/deck/1.11.x/guides/defaults.md

 Use object defaults to enforce a set of standard values and avoid repetition in your configuration.

-You can set configuration defaults for the following core {{site.base_gateway}} objects:
+You can set configuration defaults for the following {{site.base_gateway}}
+objects:
 - Service
 - Route
 - Upstream
 - Target
+- Plugins

 decK supports setting object defaults both in self-managed
 {{site.base_gateway}} and with {{site.konnect_saas}}.

 {:.important}
-> **Important:** This feature has the following limitations:
-* Plugin object defaults are not supported.
-* If an existing property's default value changes in a future {{site.base_gateway}} release, decK has no way of knowing that this change has occured, as its `defaults` configuration would overwrite the value in your environment.
+> **Important:** If an existing property's default value changes in a future
+{{site.base_gateway}} release, decK has no way of knowing that this change has occurred, as its `defaults` configuration would overwrite the value in your environment.

 ## Object defaults behavior